Please note: This website contains affiliate links. If I’m an affiliate, it’s because I believe in a product.

 The National Reading Panel reviewed 100,000 studies that examined reading instruction.
 They stated, “Systematic and explicit phonics instruction is more effective than non-systematic or no phonics instruction.”
 In other words, the best way to learn to read is to be taught with a systematic phonics program.
 You can read their booklet here.

 If your child is a struggling reader who has been taught with Whole Language or Balanced Literacy, you may want to approach their teacher, principal, or school board and asked them to review the scientific literature that says your child should be taught systematic explicit phonics.
 Then insist they teach all their students phonics in a scientifically proven manner.
-You may also consider using a program like All About Reading or Explode the Code to teach them phonics yourself.
+You may also consider using a program like All About Reading, Explode the Code, or MindPlay Virtual Reading Program to teach them phonics yourself.
 Dr. Nancy Mather, a professor at the University of Arizona, has been very helpful to me and my books.
-You may want to check out the phonics program she co-authored: Phonic Reading Lessons.
+You may want to check out the phonics program she co-authored: Phonic Reading Lessons: Skills and Practice.

 Although there can be more to it, the process of teaching reading with phonics is basically:

 - Work on segmenting and blending.
 There are many resources on Pinterest.